kev-in-ta/radar_to_lidar_calib/README.md

 # Instructions
 The robot/vehicle should be outdoors and stationary during the calibration process.

-It is expected that Navtech radar data is being published as a Polar image using the format described by the [Oxford Radar Robotcar Dataset](https://oxford-robotics-institute.github.io/radar-robotcar-dataset/).
+~~It is expected that Navtech radar data is being published as a Polar image using the format described by the [Oxford Radar Robotcar Dataset](https://oxford-robotics-institute.github.io/radar-robotcar-dataset/).
 This format expects that the polar image is shifted horizontally by 11 pixels such that timestamp and azimuth data are encoded in the image.
 The first eight pixels correspond to the UNIX timestamp as int64 (cols 0-7).
 Columns 8-9 encode the sweep counter as uint16, converted to angle in radians with angle = pi * sweep_counter / 2800.
-Column 10 represents a valid flag, which we do not use but preserve for compatibility with their format.
+Column 10 represents a valid flag, which we do not use but preserve for compatibility with their format.~~

+***The code has been modified to assume an 8 pixel shift which stores the timestamp.
+No azimuth information is encoded.***

-Collect at least one pair of radar and lidar data extracted using the extract.py script.
-This script expects that your radar and lidar topics are being published in ROS.
+~~Collect at least one pair of radar and lidar data extracted using the extract.py script.~~ ~~This script expects that your radar and lidar topics are being published in ROS.~~

+***Extraction is completed separately.***

 Collecting more pairs of data in different locations will lead to a more accurate final result since we average the translation and rotation estimates over the number of pairs.